aiven/aiven-docs/docs/products/caching/howto/migrate-redis-aiven-cli.md

     ```
     :::

-## Migrate to an existing Aiven for Redis service
+## Migrate to an existing Aiven for Caching service

 To update an existing service, run: